DTUWindEducation/final-project-grustlers/README.md

 ## Architecture

-'A description of the package architecture, with at least one diagram.' <br />
-'A description of the class(es) you have implemented in your package, with clear reference to the file name of the code inside src.'

 The package has been split into 2 parts, with the main one being the 3 classes and the secondary one being the (standalone) functions.

 The 3 classes provided consist of the superclass 'WindCalculation' and the 2 subclasses 'DataSite' and 'InterpolatedSite'.
 All 3 classes are provided in `classes.py` in the `src` folder.
 * The 'WindCalculation' class is intended for basic wind calculations such as velocity based on vector components, direction, and interpolation using the power-law.
 This class is essential for the subclasses, however, using it as a standalone class would require some pre-handling of the data provided in the `inputs` folder.
-* The 'DataSite' class is intended purely for investigating the data provided at the sites and is much more simple than the two other classes as it only contains a method which does the pre-handling for the 'WindCalculation' class.
+* The 'DataSite' class is intended purely for investigating the data provided at the sites and is much more simple than the two other classes as it only contains two methods, one for the pre-handling of the data for the 'WindCalculation' class and one plotting the velocities at the given heights.
 * The third and final class 'InterpolatedSite' contains most of the remaining methods intended in the package, those being interpolation of both position (regarding altitude and longitude) as well as height.
 Given the inputs for a desired point, the class then provides all of the data and visualizations mentioned in the overview of the package.

 For a more in-depth description of each of the methods provided by the 3 classes please refer to the docstrings provided in the `classes.py` file in the `src` folder.